 - FuboTV: For Tennis Channel, add the “fubo Extra” channel pack to their “Pro Plan,” which already includes NBC.
 There is a 1-week free trial for the Pro Plan, but you may have to still pay the $11 to add the fubo Extra package.

-At times when the French Open is exclusively on Tennis Channel (see schedule below), subscribers to “Tennis Channel Plus” will have access to specific matches and courts.
+At times when the French Open is exclusively on Tennis Channel, subscribers to “Tennis Channel Plus” (see below) will have access to specific matches and courts.

 Watching The French Open In The US

-The French Open starts on Sunday, May 22, 2022, and runs until Sunday, June 5, 2022.
+The French Open starts on Sunday, May 28, 2023, and runs until Sunday, June 11, 2024.
 On most days, coverage will air on Tennis Channel.
 However, on weekends and holidays, coverage may start on Tennis Channel but then switch over to NBC or NBC’s streaming service Peacock.
-(The full French Open TV schedule is later in the article.)
 Read on for details.

 DIRECTV STREAM

 DIRECTV STREAM is a live streaming service that provides NBC and Tennis Channel live.
 DIRECTV STREAM doesn’t force you into a contract and provides a 5-day free trial.
-NBC is included in all DIRECTV STREAM plans, but you have to subscribe to at least their “Choice” plan to get the Tennis Channel for $89.99 per month.
+NBC is included in all DIRECTV STREAM plans, but you have to subscribe to at least their “Choice” plan to get the Tennis Channel for $108.99 per month.
 You can sign up online.
-All plans also include a cloud DVR service and allow you to stream to 20 devices simultaneously.
+All plans also include a cloud DVR service and allow you to simultaneously stream to an unlimited number of devices in the home, and up to 3 outside the home.
 DIRECTV STREAM is supported on Apple TV, Android TV, Roku, Amazon FireTV, and more.
 See our review of DIRECTV STREAM for more details on this streaming service.

 French Open on Peacock